adrianhelvik/virtual-prototype/README.md

 on top of any type (except null and undefined), so that you can keep things nice and object oriented!

-To prevent dependency hell, you must first instantiate the module, as npm based singletons are inherently unsafe, and should not contain state.

 Usage
 =====